wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 So he could hold or sell his BFX tokens but not buy.
 What about converting to equity?

-BnkToTheFuture does have a verification process and allows US citizens to participate on their platform [^bttf-kyc].
-For the sake of the article let's assume that `WarrenPuffett` met those qualifications.
+BnkToTheFuture does have a verification process and allows US citizens to participate on their platform[^bttf-kyc].
+For the sake of the article, we'll assume that `WarrenPuffett` met those qualifications.

 Always susceptible to FOMO, `WarrenPuffett` decides to go legit.
 He proves to Bitfinex and BnkToTheFuture that he is a "sophisticated" and "accredited" investor of "high-net worth".
 They in turn give him equity and RRTs.

-As the months went by more users converted and supply of BFX decreased.
+As the months went by more users converted decreasing the supply of BFX.
 The price of Bitcoin began to rally and trade volume picked up on the exchange.
-This led to iFinex buying up all the remaining BFX for the full $1.00 amount.
+With a healthy revenue stream, iFinex is able to buy the remaining BFX for the full $1.00 amount.

 > A combination of factors has led to this seminal moment for Bitfinex, including a dramatic uptick in equity conversions; record operating results in March; and, the decision to reduce our reserves in favor of this opportunity.
 We are tremendously grateful to all of our customers and new shareholders for helping us get to this point.
 By the end of this week, we will be sending notes directly to our shareholders with more information about what to expect in the coming months[^100-redemption].